pmerrill/pmerrill/README.md

 ### Senior Full-Stack Engineer | Product-Minded | HealthTech

-I am a Minnesota-based engineer with 14+ years of experience transforming legacy codebases into scalable, **Event-Driven Systems**.
-I specialize in **healthcare interoperability**, performance optimization, and building developer tooling that eliminates friction.
+I'm a Minnesota-based engineer passionate about solving hard problems in healthcare systems.
+With 14+ years of experience transforming legacy codebases into scalable, **Event-Driven Systems**, I specialize in **healthcare interoperability**, performance optimization, and building developer tooling that eliminates friction.

-Currently scaling pharmacy workflow systems at **RxAnte** (31M+ lives, 12k+ w/high-touch needs).
+Currently at [RxAnte](https://rxante.com), scaling pharmacy workflow systems that serve 31M+ lives with high-touch care for 12k+ complex patients.

 ---